Here's how to pack for 2 weeks of travel using only a carry on

 But you’re here because you are curious about how the hell I managed to pack for two weeks in a carry on for the West Coast during the spring season, and you may also be wondering how you can achieve that too.

-To start things off, you should know that I am a total outfit freak, and I like to meticulously coordinate what I wear each day, no matter if I am on vacation or at school.
-So packing my most stylish clothing and shoes without feeling like I left anything important behind proved to be difficult, but certainly not impossible!
-If you’re anything like me, you know the packing struggle is real.
+To start things off, you should know that I am a total outfit freak, and I like to meticulously coordinate what I wear each day—no matter if I'm on vacation or at school.
+Therefore, packing stylish clothes and shoes (without feeling like I left anything important behind) proved to be difficult, but certainly not impossible!
+If you’re anything like me, you know the packing struggle is REAL.

 So I started my trip near San Francisco, CA and ended my trip in Portland, OR.
 Yes, these places have two completely different climates.
-I was gone for two weeks, the first spent beaching and sightseeing while traveling down the coast of Central California from Pleasanton to Santa Barbara and back.
-The second week, we drove up to Eugene, Oregon where I spent my days touring and going out at the University of Oregon (Go, Ducks!), participating in outdoorsy activities, and ending the trip by participating in fun foodie adventures in Portland.
+I was gone for two weeks, the first spent beaching and sightseeing while traveling down the coast of Central California—from Pleasanton to Santa Barbara and back.
+The second week, we drove up to Eugene, Oregon where I spent my days touring and going out at the University of Oregon (Go, Ducks!), participating in outdoorsy activities, ending the trip with fun foodie adventures in Portland.

-The weather fluctuated from sunny and 75 degrees to rainy and 55 degrees.
+The weather fluctuated between sunny and 75 degrees to rainy and 55 degrees.
 Either way, this was better than the weather in the Northeast.

 I flew with Alaska Airlines, which, like most airlines in America, allow for one free carry on item, and one personal item.
 The free carry on bag is of course limited to weight and size restrictions, which you can find for Alaska Airlines, here.